How you can attend the DC FanDome virtual event - plus event schedule

 Which celebrities will be appearing at DC FanDome?

+Zack Snyder’s Justice League (aka The Snyder Cut) will be represented by (of course) Zack Snyder himself, as well as Henry Cavill, Ezra Miller and Gal Gadot.
+And Dwayne Johnson will be there for Black Adam.

+Other names on the attendee list (revealed, at overwhelming speed, in this official tweet) include Darren Criss, Amy Louise Pemberton, Adam Brody, Alan Tudyk, Daniel Dae Kim, Ezra Miller, Val Kilmer Jason Isaacs, James Gunn, Kaley Cuoco, Paloma Faith, Neil Gaiman, Nathan Fillion, Michael Sheen, Mark strong, John Cena, Viola Davis, Sean Gunn, and Peter Capaldi.

-According to DC, cast and creators from the following projects will be appearing, although no names have been officially confirmed:
+According to DC, cast and creators from all of these projects will be appearing:

 - Aquaman